evgenyneu/cpp_example/README.md

 make clean
 ```

-Keep only sources by remove the *.o files, .depend file and the executable:
+Remove everything except the source files.
+It removes the *.o files, .depend file and the executable:

 ```